olmallet81/XTBZorroPlugin/README.md

 XTB is a broker offering a large range of tradables instruments.
 For opening a demo account go to: https://www.xtb.com/en/demo-account.

-XTB offers free access to their well documented API: http://developers.xstore.pro/documentation/#introduction.
+XTB offers free access to their API.
+Link to API documentation: http://developers.xstore.pro/documentation/#introduction.

 This plugin allows to connect to their API from Zorro.
 It was written in Win32 C++ under Visual Studio 2017.